lydieb92/SQL_Project_Movies_Trends_Analysis/README.md

 For my deep dive into the movie data analysis market, I harnessed the power of several key tools:

+a.
 SQL: The backbone of my analysis, allowing me to query the database and unearth critical insights.
+b.
 PostgreSQL: The chosen database management system, ideal for handling the box office data.
+c.
 Visual Studio Code: My go-to for database management and executing SQL queries.
+d.
 Git & GitHub: Essential for version control and sharing my SQL scripts and analysis, ensuring collaboration and project tracking.